BrandonSchultz0731/OracleProduction/README.md

 Enum ItemType:
 Enums are nothing more than the ability to represent a list of constants that can be implemented in other classes, like interfaces.
 By creating a list, we can use these values in another class as constants, which we will soon implement in later steps.

+CollectionDriver Class
+This class shows that we can create objects of type AudioPlayer and MoviePlayer and add each of those objects into an ArrayList.
+From that ArrayList, we are able to sort the items in the list using the Collections.sort() method in which we put the ArrayList in.
+To sort this ArrayList, we implement the Comparable<> class in Product and override thr compareTo() method, which then returns an int based on the sorting of whats in the ArrayList by name;